semagrow/kobe/README.md

 Several examples of the above specifications can be found in the [examples](examples/) directory.

-In the following, we show the steps for deploying an experiment on a simple benchmark that comprises of three queries over a semagrow federation of two viruoso endpoints.
+In the following, we show the steps for deploying an experiment on a simple benchmark that comprises three queries over a semagrow federation of two virtuoso endpoints.

 ```
 kubectl apply -f examples/dataset-virtuoso/virtuosotemplate.yaml